Move to: Previous Day

 Commentary for the Readings in the Extraordinary Form:

-Sunday within the Octave of Ascension
+Sunday after the Ascension

 "When. . .the Spirit of truth. . .has come, He will bear witness concerning Me.
 And you also bear witness. . .The hour is coming for everyone who kills you to think that he is offering worship to God" (Gospel).